-The American Civil Liberties Union (ACLU) is expected to file suit today challenging the way the state of Louisiana has used taxpayer's money to promote sexual abstinence.
+On May 9, the American Civil Liberties Union (ACLU) filed suit challenging the way the state of Louisiana has used taxpayers' money to promote sexual abstinence.
 The ACLU contends that Louisiana is allowing government funds to promote religion; it cites examples where a religious theme has been evident in some instances where the program has been used.
 Funding comes from the 1996 welfare reform law: states may receive block grants teaching abstinence in sex education programs.